 This web page shows only a small excerpt of our Horbery research.
-Another 181 words (13 lines of text) covering the years 1273, 1335 and 1379 are included under the topic Early Horbery History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1086, 1273, 1634, 1707, 1773, 1707, 1726, 1729, 1730, 1733 and 1733 are included under the topic Early Horbery History in all our PDF Extended History products and printed products wherever possible.

 Horbery Spelling Variations

 Horbery has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Horbery have been found, including Horberry, Horbury, Horbiry, Horberie, Horbery and many more.

 Early Notables of the Horbery family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Horbery Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Horbery Notables in all our PDF Extended History products and printed products wherever possible.